TNL-Project/TNL/src/Benchmarks/Sorting/README.md

 The benchmark outputs timing measurements in the [JSONL](https://jsonltools.com/what-is-jsonl) format with the following keys:

-- distribution, value_type, device, performer (algorithm), time, speedup, bandwidth, cycles/op, cycles, time_stddev, loops, ops_per_loop
+- distribution, value_type, device, performer (algorithm), time, bandwidth, cycles/op, cycles, time_stddev, loops, ops_per_loop

 Results are logged to the specified log file and metadata is written to `<log-file>.metadata.json`.